mirovarga/mirovarga.com/building-an-event-store-in-node-js.md

----
-title: Building an Event Store in Node.js
+# Building an Event Store in Node.js

-description: As I quite like the idea of event sourcing I decided to build a simple event store in Node.js.
-created: 2015-01-21T00:00:00Z
-tags: [JavaScript]
----
+*Jan 21, 2015*

 As I quite like the idea of
 [event sourcing](http://docs.geteventstore.com/introduction/event-sourcing-basics)